-ifetime.
+lifetime.

-he 45m of concrete wall be coordinated with the Port
+the 45m of concrete wall be coordinated with the Port

-posts, and fencing at ramps and roundabouts and ort.
+p posts, and fencing at ramps and roundabouts and ort.

-transportation of the WTG components and reinstalled
+transportation of the WTG components and

-under their authority.
+s under their authority.

-neduled for time periods when traffic levels and/or
+cheduled for time periods when traffic levels and/or

-ted and permitted by Ministry of Transport and r the supervision and conditions of the relevant ding safer roads, minimizing impacts to city centers, urns.
+ted and permitted by Ministry of Transport and er the supervision and conditions of the relevant iding safer roads, minimizing impacts to city centers, turns.

-istry of Transport and the Lebanese Army.
+nistry of Transport and the Lebanese Army.

-es traveling to work and school.
+ies traveling to work and school.

-Impact Mitigation • The trucks will travel at a low speed to lessen the generation of noise, vibration and dust. • A communications protocol being developed for the transport of WTG components will be distributed transport.
-A final transport route map will be provided to all municipalities. • Transport will be timed before and after farmers take their crops to the Akkar Vegetable Market. • For Road Segments A, B, C and D, which are 4 lanes with a median, a conservative approach to traf for transport and divert all other background traffic to the other direction making a two-lane road. • For Road Segment E, which is a two-lane road, the transport vehicles will have to utilize the road alo • The Developer will meet with Rweimeh Village residents of the houses located along the quarry track nature and timing of the transport of construction materials.
-Advance notification of the start of construction will be provided. • The trucks will travel at a low speed to lessen the generation of noise, vibration and dust. • Occupational health and safety rules, codes and regulations will be followed during works. • Negotiation of entry to quarry roads by resident vehicles will follow standard traffic safety/traffic con • The OEM/EPC Contractor will be supervised by and accountable to the Developer.
-Landscape Impacts • Large, multi-MW turbines with large rotor diameters are considered.
-By using large, multi-MW turbin per generation capacity and the footprint of the Project will be reduced.
-In addition, large rotors hav which will also reduce the visual impact of the Project. • The distance of the WTGs to nearby receptors was increased by eliminating the originally planned W increase the distance to nearby receptors.
-The wind farm layout was designed so that the array follow considering the landform of the mountain ridges at the wind fam design, the wind farm layout follow Consequently, the typological appearance of the ridge remains largely recognizable.
-In addition, the west are unlikely which can be perceived as visually restless. • Tracks will be designed to follow the existing tracks and fit with contours as far as possible.
-By follow tracks with the contours lines the landscape impact of the tracks can be reduced. • The turbines and all the other aboveground structures will be removed at the end of the operational aboveground structures at the end of the operational lifetime, the landscape impact of the project with phase of the project. • The internal cabling should be underground cabling.
-By designing the internal cabling as undergroun surrounding was reduced.
-Buried Artifacts Though the potential for impact is considered low, a Chance Finds Procedure has been developed (in Culture and the General Directorate of Antiquities) to appropriately respond to cultural resources end Eco-Tourism at Karm Chbat Nature Reserve • During the construction phase, access to certain portions of the 5.13M m Karm Chbat Nature Reservisitors.
-Impacts to Workers Provide appropriate worker training. • Implement H&S measures (masks, work gloves, proper clothing, H&S rules) and safe work practices Control and supervise personnel.
-Development and implementation of an Emergency Response Plan and training personnel on the act Appropriately maintain and operate equipment.
+Impact Mitigation • The trucks will travel at a low speed to lessen the generation of noise, vibration and dust. • A communications protocol being developed for the transport of WTG components will be distributed of transport.
+A final transport route map will be provided to all municipalities. • Transport will be timed before and after farmers take their crops to the Akkar Vegetable Market.
+For Road Segments A, B, C and D, which are 4 lanes with a median, a conservative approach to traffi direction for transport and divert all other background traffic to the other direction making a two-lane • For Road Segment E, which is a two-lane road, the transport vehicles will have to utilize the road alo The Developer will meet with Rweimeh Village residents of the houses located along the quarry tracks and nature and timing of the transport of construction materials.
+Advance notification of the start of construction will be provided. • The trucks will travel at a low speed to lessen the generation of noise, vibration and dust.
+Occupational health and safety rules, codes and regulations will be followed during works.
+Negotiation of entry to quarry roads by resident vehicles will follow standard traffic safety/traffic cont • The OEM/EPC Contractor will be supervised by and accountable to the Developer.
+Landscape Impacts • The most northern turbines of the layout (WTGs 1-6) were eliminated to minimize landscape impacts Akkar wind farm was also increased so that cumulative impacts were reduced. • The wind fam design layout follows the existing morphology of the mountain. • Tracks will be designed to follow the existing tracks and fit with contours as far as possible. • The turbines and all the other aboveground structures will be removed at the end of the operational I • The internal cabling will be underground cabling.
+Buried Artifacts Though the potential for impact is considered low, a Chance Finds Procedure has been developed (in Culture and the General Directorate of Antiquities) to appropriately respond to cultural resources enc Eco-Tourism at Karm Chbat Nature Reserve • During the construction phase, access to certain portions of the 5.13M m Karm Chbat Nature Reserv visitors.
+Impacts to Workers Provide appropriate worker training. • Implement H&S measures (masks, work gloves, proper clothing, H&S rules) and safe work practices Control and supervise personnel. • Development and implementation of an Emergency Response Plan and training personnel on the action Appropriately maintain and operate equipment.
 Collect and address worker complaints and suggestions through grievance mechanism.

-to all Mayors two to three months prior to the start of fic management will dedicate the northbound direction ong with the background traffic. ks and existing asphalt roads to discuss the Project and trol protocols, i.e. Stop/Go signage, flagman, etc. es with large rotor diameters the number of turbines e a reduced rotor speed compared to smaller turbines TGs 26, 27 and 28.
-In addition, WTG 25 was shifted to vs the existing landform of the mountain ridges.
-By s the existing morphology of the mountain. overlapping of rotors of views from the east and the ving the existing tracks and fitting the location of the lifetime.
-By removing the turbines and all the other ill be entirely revisable and limited to the operation nd cabling the landscape impact in the immediate accordance with guidance provided by the Ministry of countered during construction. ve will be limited to ensure the health and safety of . ions to be taken in risk situations.
+ed to all Mayors two to three months prior to the start affic management will dedicate the northbound ne road. long with the background traffic. cks and existing asphalt roads to discuss the Project ntrol protocols, i.e. Stop/Go signage, flagman, etc. ts.
+In addition, the distance to the planned Sustainable lifetime. n accordance with guidance provided by the Ministry of ncountered during construction. rve will be limited to ensure the health and safety of s. tions to be taken in risk situations.